Alastair Cook can challenge Sachin Tendulkar's record: Sunil Gavaskar

-Sunil Gavaskar believes England captain has a good chance of surpassing Sachin's 15,921 runs in Tests
+Former Indian batsman Sunil Gavaskar believes England captain Alastair Cook has a good chance of surpassing India's veteran cricketer Sachin Tendulkar's record of 15,921 runs in Tests

 New Delhi: Former India captain Sunil Gavaskar believes that the youngest entrant in the illustrious 10,000 Test run club, Alastair Cook can challenge batting legend Sachin Tendulkar's all-time Test run record.

 Cook on Monday became the first England cricketer to cross the 10,000-run mark in Test cricket, and the youngest overall, beating Tendulkar's record by five months by reaching the milestone at the age of 31 years and five months.